jwrunge/manifold/notes.md

 # TO DO

-- Scoping - scope to script; remove on script remove
 - Handle fetch scripts, styles
 - History API - set up map of states to reference on popstate
 - Check - what if if fails and there is no fallback?